mongodb/specifications/source/auth/auth.rst

 documentation refers to the human authentication flow as "workforce authentication".

-In addition to the **access token**, the human authentication flow introduces some additional concepts:

-- **Identity Provider (IdP)**: A service that manages user accounts and authenticates users, such as Okta or OneLogin.
-- **Refresh token**: Some OIDC providers may return a refresh token in addition to an access token.
-A refresh token can be used to retrieve new access tokens without requiring a human to re-authorize the application.

-Drivers that support the `Human Authentication Flow`_ MUST implement all behaviors described in the ``MONGODB-OIDC`` specification, including sections or blocks that specifically say that it only applies the `Human Authentication Flow`_.
+Drivers that support the `Human Authentication Flow`_ MUST implement all behaviors described in the MONGODB-OIDC specification, including sections or blocks that specifically say that it only applies the `Human Authentication Flow`_.